geo-raju/sensing_area_detection/docs/README_cleaning.md

 - Enable `--clear-cache` if data has changed significantly
 - Use `--validate-only` first for large datasets to estimate processing time
 - Monitor disk space - cleaned data may be substantial

----

-For technical details, see the source code documentation in `cleaner.py` and `processor.py`.